-The basic mechanism is fairly simple: central retinal artery occlusion.
+The basic mechanism of filler induced blindness is fairly simple: central retinal artery occlusion.

 How to avoid causing blindness with dermal fillers

-In their latest guidelines on qualification requirements for delivery of non-invasive cosmetic procedures, Health Education England (HEE) recommend that courses that teach injectables such as Botulinum Toxin and dermal fillers offer 50% theoretical training.
+In their latest guidelines on qualification requirements for delivery of non-invasive cosmetic procedures, Health Education England (HEE) recommend that courses teaching injectables such as Botulinum Toxin and dermal fillers offer 50% theoretical training.
 This should, of course, include facial anatomy.

-One of the changes made in Part Two (.pdf) of the recommendations (2016) was to raise the level of qualification requirements for temporary dermal fillers, so that no treatments are able to be delivered until practitioners have successfully completed a qualification at level 7 (postgraduate level), at which point they would only be able to practise under clinical oversight
+One of the changes made in Part Two of HEE’s 2016 guidelines was to raise the level of qualification requirements for temporary dermal fillers, so that no treatments are able to be delivered until practitioners have successfully completed a Level 7 Qualification (postgraduate level), at which point they would only be able to practise under clinical oversight